Taro-Hayashi/KillerWhale/leftside/5_ADD.md

 Then secure the short screws on both sides with long spacers.

 ![](../img/add/IMG_5034.jpg)
-Insert the wheel in the encoder, place the protective acrylic plate and secure it with M2 screws.
+Insert the wheel in the encoder, place the protective acrylic plate and secure it with M2 middle screws.
 ![](../img/add/IMG_5037.jpg)
 Attach the switches to the switch plate, and insert the assembly into the MX sockets.
 ![](../img/add/IMG_5041.jpg)